-An applicant may appeal against a final decision taken by the Patent Authority on a patent application if the decision is not in his favour.
-A patent proprietor or a person who lodged an opposition may appeal against a final decision taken by the Patent Authority on account of an opposition if the decision is not in his favour.
-Such appeal may be examined, even if the person who lodged the opposition withdraws his appeal, where special circumstances warrant.
+Section 26 An applicant may appeal against a final decision taken by the Patent Authority on a patent application if the decision is not in his or her favour.
+A patent proprietor or a person who lodged an opposition may appeal against a final decision taken by the Patent Authority on account of an opposition if the decision is not in his or her favour.
+(31.1.2013/101)

-A decision rejecting a request for reinstatement under the third paragraph of Section 15 or the third paragraph of Section 19 or a decision granting a request for transfer of an application under Section 18 may be appealed against by the applicant.
+A decision rejecting a request for reinstatement under section 15 (3) or section 19 (3) or a decision granting a request for transfer of an application under section 18 may be appealed against by the applicant.
 A decision rejecting a request for transfer of an application may be appealed against by the person who made the request.
+(21.3.1997/243)

-A decision rejecting a request for an order under the fifth paragraph of Section 22 may be appealed against by the person who made the request.
+A decision rejecting a request for an order under section 22(5) may be appealed against by the person who made the request.
+(21.3.1997/243)